 Benedicte Sautenet (Project coordinator) | Tours Hospital, France

 We are currently completing a systematic review on the reporting of graft loss in trials in kidney transplantation.
 A stakeholder consensus workshop on establishing a core outcome measure for graft health was held 1st May 2017.
 Twenty-five kidney transplant recipients/caregivers and 33 health professionals from eight countries participated.
-The draft workshop has been circulated to all attendees and contributors.
+The workshop report has now been published in Transplantation.

 Based on this work, the core outcome measure for graft health is: GRAFT LOSS defined as chronic dialysis for more than 90 days / repeat kidney transplant (time to event)